cscannell-inacloud/Microsoft-Teams-Docs/teams/botevents.md

 }
 ```

-### Adding a bot for 1:1 context only
+### Bot added for personal (1:1) context only

-Your bot will also receive a `conversationUpdate` with `membersAdded` when a users adds it directly for 1:1 chat.
+Your bot will receive a `conversationUpdate` with `membersAdded` when a users adds it directly for 1:1 chat.
 In this case, the payload that your bot receives will not contain the `channelData.team` object.
-You should use this as a filter in case you wish your bot to offer a different Welcome depending on 1:1 or team addition.
+You should use this as a filter in case you wish your bot to offer a different Welcome depending on personal or team addition.

-### Removing a team member
+## Team member or Bot removed

 The `conversationUpdate` event with the `membersRemoved` object in the payload will be sent when either your bot is removed from a team, or a user is removed from a team where a bot has been added.
 Teams also adds the `"eventType.teamMemberRemoved"` in the `channelData` object.
 Once again, you should parse the `membersRemoved` object for your bot id to determine who was removed.